fs-c/royalroad-api/README.md

 ### Internal requester

 All service classes use the same instance of the `Requester`, the class responsible for making HTTP requests and returning their responses.
 By default, it will throw a `RoyalError` if it encounters a status code other than 200 (this can be disabled with the `ignoreStatus` option).
-Also note that, by default, all requests will be sent over HTTPS - this can be controlled with the first argument of the `RoyalRoadAPI` constructor.

-Since RRL likes to return 200 even when the actual response should be a 404 or 304, the `Requester` will parse the HTML it has gotten (if it got any), and try to read an error from it.
+Since RR likes to return 200 even when the actual response should be a 404 or 304, the `Requester` will parse the HTML it has gotten (if it got any), and try to read an error from it.
 If it finds signs that the request has failed, it will throw - this can be disabled with the `ignoreParser` option.

 The `Requester`s main goal is to keep track of cookies and to automatically fetch a `__ResponseVerificationToken` often needed for POST requests as a part of anti CSRF measures.
 This fetching of tokens is disabled by default and can be enabled with the `fetchToken` option.